tberg12/ocular/README.md

 * `-updateDocBatchSize`:
 Number of documents to process for each parameter update.
 This is useful if you are transcribing a large number of documents, and want to have Ocular slowly improve the model as it goes, which you would achieve with updateFont=true.
 Default: Update only after each full pass over the document set.

-* `-skipAlreadyTranscribedDocs`:
-If true, for each doc the outputPath will be checked for an existing transcription and if one is found then the document will be skipped.
-Default: false

 ##### Language Model Re-training Options